Intellectual Property: Protecting Myself, My Book, and My Sources

 And if you can’t reach the originator of the quote (or current copyright holder), or if she respectfully declines your request, do yourself a huge favor and just omit the quote from your book.

-Same goes when you summarize or paraphrase someone else’s thoughts.
+The same goes when you summarize or paraphrase someone else’s thoughts.

 You’re stating the concept in your own words… and yet the spark came from somewhere else.
 So, credit the originator.
 And indicating the source of a controversial statement serves to provide credit and credence – both of which can help protect your work.
 You don’t need to obtain their permission, but at least attribute their efforts.